karofmah/Tournament-Administration-System/README.md

 <h1>Tournament Administration System</h1>

+This is a group project in IDATT1001-System Development.
 The Tournament Administration System (TAS) is a program developed for NTNUI e-sport to make the process of managing e-sports tournaments easier and more efficient.

 ## Opening the project
 To open the project, you first need IntelliJ IDEA by JetBrains and a Java SE Development Kit from Oracle.